The electricity market in Spain and Portugal is a European Market

 Single Intraday Coupling (SIDC)

-To this end, the SIDC has a shared bidding book and a management module for cross-border capacities.
+the continuous market has a shared bidding book and a management module for cross-border capacities.
 Evidently, operating a continuous market with these characteristics needs the NEMOs and system operators from participating countries to coordinate in real-time.

-The SIDC enables agents to adjust their production and consumption needs up to one hour before energy delivery.
-This facilitates optimization of generation, especially renewable generation, which requires adjustments almost in real-time.
+The SIDC allows agents to adjust their production and consumption needs up to one hour before energy is delivered.
+This facilitates the optimization of generation, especially renewable generation, which requires adjustments close to real time.

 This mechanism currently allows intraday market coupling for 25 countries.

-In the future, the SIDC will incorporate three intraday auctions implicit in the Pan-European field, in addition to the continuous market.
+The SIDC incorporates three intraday auctions implicit in the Pan-European field, in addition to the continuous market.

 You can find more information on the SIDC in the NEMO Committee website.